aho-emi/akarui-guide/src/content/docs/guides/economy/deposit.md

 description: Command to see s user's balance.
 ---

-Command to see s user's balance.
+Command to deposit money into the bank.

 **Credit**: [ahoemi.offficial](https://discord.com/users/715852000096419900)